personalrobotics/ada_feeding/trees/README.md

 ## default.xml

 Default tree to run when not running `feeding.launch`.
-Currently has a simple debug sequence.
+Currently has a simple trajectory test sequence.

 ## feeding.xml